HealsCodes/XIPivot/README.md

 - chose "Build -> Rebuild Solution" .

 The addon and plugin versions will be placed inside the directory `build\Release\Windower` and `build\Release\Ashita`.

-**NOTE: Builds require VS2015 toolchain as well as the Windows 8.1 SDK** **NOTE: Chose "no" if Visual Studio offers to upgrade the project elements to Windows 10 SDK targets **

 ## Disclaimer